 Education B.A. summa cum laude, K-8 Education with a Psychology and Bible minor: Tennessee Temple University

-After teaching elementary through high school in several Christian schools in various states, Mrs. Leidecker joined the faculty at ECA in 1995 and teaches Life Science 7, Physical Science, Biology, Honors Anatomy & Physiology, and Business Math.
+After teaching elementary through high school in several Christian schools in various states, Mrs. Leidecker joined the faculty at ECA in 1995 and teaches Life Science 7, Earth Science, Physical Science, Biology, Honors Anatomy & Physiology, and Business Math.
 “It is a great joy to be able to minister Christ’s love to my students through the subjects of science and math.”

 Mr. Travis McDowell